google/copybara/docs/reference.md

 ## feedback.context

 Gives access to the feedback migration information and utilities.
+This context is a concrete implementation for feedback migrations.

 #### Fields: